-Research Integrity: Safety & Responssible Conduct of Research
+Research Integrity: Safety & Responsible Conduct of Research

 At Texas Tech, the Office of the Vice President for Research is responsible for overseeing Responsible Conduct of Research (RCR), compliance issues, human subjects and animal use, and the Office of Environmental Health and Safety.

 Texas Tech encourages all faculty, students and staff to participate in discussions and training about responsible conduct of research (RCR).
-Online CITI training is available to all members of the Texas Tech community.
+A variety training opportunities are available to all members of the Texas Tech community.

 To support responsible research practices at Texas Tech, the OVPR encourages use of iThenticate software to screen grant proposals and scholarly papers for plagiarism or misuse of text.